- Boston College Law School, J.D.

 Mark is a fellow of the American College of Bankruptcy and chair of its Educational Programs Committee.
 Mark has been selected by his peers every year for inclusion in The Best Lawyers in America from 1989 to present.
 Inclusion in Best Lawyers is based on a peer-review survey.
 He is also listed in Who’s Who in American Law; Who’s Who in America; Who’s Who in the World (Marquis Who’s Who), Who’s Who Legal USA: Insolvency & Restructuring and recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business for bankruptcy and restructuring work.
 Mark has been recognized in Chambers USA in previous years.
 He has also been recognized as a Massachusetts “Super Lawyer” in Bankruptcy & Creditor/Debtor Rights based on a peer-review survey by Thomson Reuters (2004–present).
 Mark is recognized by Corporate Counsel as one of the “Top Lawyers.”

-Mark is an active member of the Boston Bar Association, where he served as chairman of the Business Law Section from 1995 to 1997; chairman of the Bankruptcy Law Committee from 1990 to 1992; and a member of the Legislation Committee from 1999 to 2000; and where he is currently a member of the Bankruptcy Law Section’s Steering Committee.
-Mark is also a member of the American Bar Association, the Loan Syndication & Trading Association, and the Turnaround Management Association.
-He is a fellow of the American Bar Foundation and the Massachusetts Bar Foundation, and is active in the American Bankruptcy Institute, where he is a member of the ABI World Editorial Board and was co-chair of the 2003, 2004, and 2005 Northeast Bankruptcy Conferences.
-He has published recent articles in the American Bankruptcy Institute Journal, and made presentations at the American Bankruptcy Institute’s Winter Leadership Conference in 2005 and 2006 on the subject of intercreditor agreements used in second lien financings.
-He is currently a Joshua P. Guberman Fellow and Lecturer at Brandeis University in Waltham, MA.
+Mark is an active member of the Boston Bar Association, where he served as chairman of the Business Law Section from 1995 to 1997; chairman of the Bankruptcy Law Committee from 1990 to 1992; a member of the Legislation Committee from 1999 to 2000; and is currently a member of the Bankruptcy Law Section’s Steering Committee.
+Mark is also a member of the American Bar Association, the Loan Syndication & Trading Association, the National Federation of Municipal Analysts and the Turnaround Management Association.
+He is a fellow of the American Bar Foundation, the Massachusetts Bar Foundation and the Boston Bar Foundation, and is active in the American Bankruptcy Institute, where he was a member of the ABI World Editorial Board and was co-chair of the 2003, 2004, and 2005 Northeast Bankruptcy Conferences.
+He has published articles in the American Bankruptcy Institute Journal, co-authored a handbook and made presentations at the American Bankruptcy Institute’s Winter Leadership Conference on the subject of intercreditor agreements used in second lien financings.

 MARK N. BERMAN